emmett-framework/emmett/docs/dal/advanced.md

     text = Field('text')
 ```

-Then if you pass just these models to your `DAL` instance:
+Then if you pass just these models to your `Database` instance:

 ```python
 db.define_models(Post, Comment)